micha/jsawk/README.markdown

 JSON-to-Text Transformations
 ----------------------------

-The `-n` option suppresses the automatic printing of the result set.
-This is useful when JSON output is not desired.
-In the following examples we will be manipulating the JSON input to produce text output, useful in cases where you will be extracting information from a JSON data source and piping it to non JSON accepting processes elsewhere.
+In the following examples we will be manipulating the JSON input to produce text output instead of JSON, for cases where you will be extracting information from a JSON data source and piping it to non JSON-accepting processes elsewhere.

 ### Get A List Of All Sports